limcuili/boris-bikes/README.md

   uninitialized constant DockingStation
 # ./docking_station_spec.rb:1:in `<top (required)>'
 ```
-I believe this is because I have not coded the RSpec such that we expect certain outputs from certain inputs.
+We believe this is because I have not coded the RSpec such that we expect certain outputs from certain inputs.